BizTalk Server SQL Queries: Check if exists Orphaned Messages

 Get access to a simple BizTalk Server SQL Query that allows you to check if there are Orphaned Messages in your BizTalk Server environment.

-Orphaned messages are items left in the BizTalk environment that no longer have a valid subscriber or owning service instance.
-In short, BizTalk is holding a message, but nothing can (or will) pick it up.
+Orphaned messages are messages that remain in the BizTalk environment without a valid subscriber or owning service instance.
+In simple terms, BizTalk holds the message, but nothing can—or will—process it.

-The reasons for orphaned messages to happen are sometimes unclear or more challenging to understand.
-However, they can be caused by service instance termination before message receipt, invalid BTARN manifest data for attachments, duplicate message processing within BTARN, failed MessageBox cleanup jobs, errors during DTA archive and purge jobs that leave orphaned DTA service instances, and many more.
+Several factors can cause orphaned messages, and identifying the exact reason is not always easy.
+Common causes include service instances terminating before message receipt, invalid BTARN manifest data for attachments, duplicate message processing in BTARN, failed MessageBox cleanup jobs, and errors during DTA archive and purge jobs that leave orphaned service instances behind.

 BizTalk Server: SQL Query to check if exists Orphaned Messages